-Across these product offerings, Automation Solutions offers the Plantweb [TM] Digital Ecosystem, a comprehensive Industrial Internet of Things (IIoT) architecture that combines intelligent field sensors, communication gateways and controllers, software, and complementary partner technologies.
+Across these product offerings, Automation Solutions offers the Plantweb Digital Ecosystem, a comprehensive Industrial Internet of Things (IIoT) architecture that provides remote monitoring by combining intelligent field sensors, communication gateways and controllers, software, and complementary partner technologies.
 This IIoT architecture delivers measurable business performance improvements to customers by providing insights into production performance, energy consumption, reliability of specific equipment or process units, and safety.
 Together with the broad offering of products and integrated solutions, Automation Solutions also provides a portfolio of services and lifecycle service centers which offer consulting, engineering, systems development, project management, training, maintenance, and troubleshooting expertise to aid in process optimization.
-Sales by geographic destination in 2018 for Automation Solutions were: the United States and Canada, 43 percent; Asia, 24 percent; Europe, 20 percent; Latin America, 5 percent; and Middle East/Africa, 8 percent.
+Sales by geographic destination in 2019 for Automation Solutions were: the Americas, 48 percent: Europe, 20 percent; and Asia, Middle East & Africa, 32 percent.